fpgmaas/cookiecutter-poetry/docs/index.rst

 	:target: https://img.shields.io/github/license/fpgmaas/cookiecutter-poetry
 	:alt: License

-This is a `cookiecutter <https://github.com/cookiecutter/cookiecutter>`_ repository to generate the file structure for a Python project that uses `Poetry <https://python-poetry.org/>`_ for its dependency management.
+This is the documentation of `cookiecutter-poetry <https://github.com/fpgmaas/cookiecutter-poetry>`_, a `cookiecutter <https://github.com/cookiecutter/cookiecutter>`_ repository to generate the file structure for a Python project that uses `Poetry <https://python-poetry.org/>`_ for its dependency management.

 Getting Started